GunnWATT/watt/docs/types.md

 - `s`: The start time of the period, in minutes after `12:00 AM` in the timezone `America/Los_Angeles`.
 - `e`: The end time of the period, in minutes after `12:00 AM` in the timezone `America/Los_Angeles`.
 - `note`?: An optional note with more details about the period.
+- `grades`?: The subset of grades this period applies to.
+If not provided, the period applies for all grades.

 #### Example:
 ```json